 This December, the hotly awaited Roger Ailes takedown drama Bombshell hits theaters.
 With stars like Charlize Theron, Nicole Kidman, Margot Robbie, Allison Janney, Kate McKinnon, and more, this female-led production tells the story of how Megyn Kelly and Gretchen Carlson — among others — helped put an end to Ailes’s sexually predatory behavior.
-SheKnows spoke with Bombshell‘s Bree Condon about producer and co-star Theron, the “girl power” behind this project, and why Bombshell is about way more than politics.
+SheKnows spoke with Bombshell‘s Bree Condon, who plays Fox News host Kimberly Guilfoyle, about producer and co-star Theron, the “girl power” behind this project, and why Bombshell is about way more than politics.

 From the moment Condon set her eyes on the Bombshell script (and spotted the list of attached stars), she knew she wanted to tell this story.
 “It was a group of women who stood up for each other…a group of women who [were] not necessarily rivals, but weren’t working together alongside each other,” she told SheKnows, describing the women at Fox News who came out against Ailes.
 “They had their own different shows within the networks, so it wasn’t in their best interests to really stand up for each other.
 But, against all odds, they did.”